Relative to the US dollar, the Australian dollar dropped close to five-year lows at the start of 2025. The AUD/USD fell to around 61.5c in January.

 - The Russian invasion of Ukraine, which has contributed to increased global oil and gas prices (affecting inflation), and continues to negatively impact sentiment.

-- Middle Eastern conflicts, including the Israeli-Palestinian conflict, escalation of tensions between Israel and Iran, and recent attacks by Houthi militants on civilian ships in the Red Sea.
+- Middle Eastern conflicts, including the Israeli-Palestinian conflict, escalation of tensions between Israel and Iran, and attacks by Houthi militants on civilian ships in the Red Sea.

 Increased geopolitical turmoil can significantly disrupt international trade and fuel ongoing concern about oil prices, which could increase inflationary pressure and a flight-to-safety by investors.